brentarias/qhsm/README.md

 [xUnit.net framework](https://xunit.github.io/docs/getting-started-dnx.html) was chosen
 because it is, at the time of this writing, the only unit-test framework (known) as compatible with .NET Core.

+## Usage Examples

+Using the unit-test "moody person" state machine as an example, the basic components of a state-machine are shown here:

+    /// <summary>
+    /// In the QHSM, enum values represent events.
+In contrast, the .NET paradigm
+    /// is best suited with objects as events.
+To resolve this mismatch,
+    /// this customized .NET QHSM maps object messages to enum values by using
+    /// a MessageAttribute.
+    /// </summary>
+    public enum PersonSignals
+    {
+        [Message(typeof(PokeMessage))]
+        Poke = QSignals.UserSig,
+        [Message(typeof(TiredMessage))]
+        Tired,
+        [Message(typeof(NoiseMessage))]
+        Noise,
+        [Message(typeof(PunchMessage))]
+        Punch
+    };

+    /// <summary>
+    /// In a real state-machine, these "message objects" likely
+    /// would have content (i.e. public properties).
+    /// </summary>
+    public class PokeMessage { }
+    public class TiredMessage { }
+    public class NoiseMessage { }
+    public class PunchMessage { }

+    public class PersonMachine : QHsmQ
+    {
+        // The state machine knows how to convert object messages into
+        // the enum "signals" expected by the QHSM, based on reflecting
+        // the enum type supplied as a paramter. public PersonMachine() : base(typeof(PersonSignals)) { }

+        // The transition to the initial event is specified in this
+        // method override.
+        protected override void InitializeStateMachine()
+        {
+            //Perform state-machine init.
+            TransitionTo(Happy);
+        }

+        // ... state and action implementation provided by you.
+    }

+Activating the state machine is as follows:

+    var person = new PersonMachine();

+    //Optionally provide a delegate for logging.
+    person.TraceEvent = Trace;

+    // This will either initialize or resume operations of the state-machine.
+    // This example assumes that the state-machine will stop itself when it
+    // achieves a particular target state or condition. await person.Start();

+Once the state machine is "Stopped", it can be serialized for persistence and resumed later.
+It can be stopped internaly or externally.
+An example of an internally initiated "Stop" is below.
+This time a "UserLifecycle" state-machine will be the example:

+    internal enum SubscriberMsg
+    {
+        [Message(typeof(SubscriberDef))]
+        Apply = QSignals.UserSig,
+        Accepted
+    }

+    public class UserLifecycle : QHsmQ
+    {
+        //Usual setup omitted...

+        //Exampe QHSM state...
+        protected QState Operational(IQEvent evt)
+        {
+            switch (evt.QSignal)
+            {
+                case (int)SubscriberMsg.Apply:
+                    var application = (SubscriberDef)evt.Message;
+                    AddSubscriberAction(application);
+                    return null;
+                case (int)SubscriberMsg.Accepted:
+                    TransitionTo(Received);
+                    Stop();
+                    return null;
+            }
+            return TopState;
+        }

+        protected async void AddSubscriberAction(SubscriberDef application)
+        {
+            try
+            {
+                //The CreateSubscriber.Handle is external logic.
+                await CreateSubscriber.Handle(application);

+                //If the prior action was successful, perform a self-dispatch.
+                Dispatch(SubscriberMsg.Accepted);
+            }
+            catch(Exception ex)
+            {
+                //One of two things would happen here.
+Either we self-dispatch
+                //a failure event, and let the state-machine deal with it, or
+                //we simply decide that we want the state-machine to stop:
+                Stop();
+            }
+        }

+The above code sample has two "Stop()" invocations, one for success and one for failure.
+The code which activated the state-machine determines the difference by testing the state of the state-machine upon exit.

 ## Quick Start